Wiredcraft/test-frontend/README.md

 The Unit Tests were performed with Karma + Jasmine.
 Please note that Karma +  Jasmine were installed globally using npm.

-Just run "karma karma.conf.js" and the tests should be performed.
+Just run "karma start karma.conf.js" and the tests should be performed.

 ### Test cases